Free Android & iOS apps: Get these paid versions today! | NextPit

 Android productivity/lifestyle apps that are temporarily free on the Google Play Store

-$4.99): Here is an app that lets you cast to a secondary display sans cables.
+$0.99): An app that lets you cast your smartphone screen to a TV.

 Android mobile games that are temporarily free on the Google Play Store